huynguy-db/arcion-docs/content/docs/references/applier-reference.md

 - The target database doesn't support upsert operation.
 - A table doesn't have a candidate key (primary or unique key).

-In the these situations, Replicant falls back to the default behavior for recovery.
+In these situations, Replicant falls back to the default behavior for recovery.
 {{< /hint >}}

 ## Realtime Mode